Call Your Student Leaders Now!

-- Tell them you consider them a partner in ministry this spring and value their perspective as a student leader.
+- Tell them you consider them a partner in ministry and value their perspective as a student leader.

-- Ask them if they would be willing to meet up with you and some other student leaders for a short meeting before the freshmen move onto campus.
+- Ask them if they would be willing to meet up with you and some other student leaders for a short planning session before the freshmen move onto campus.
 Tell them the date, time, and location.

 - Ask them to come to that meeting with some ideas:

 - What do you want to see God do in your social sphere this year?
 On our campus?

 - What things could we do to work toward that goal?

 Why should we meet before freshmen move onto campus?